pwdel/codepractice/MLOps/Codeperform/codeperform.md

 From here we see that the directory structure is:

 ```
-bin  boot  dev  etc  home  lib  lib32  lib64  libx32  media  mnt  opt  proc  root  run  sbin  srv  sys  tmp  usr  var
+bin  boot  dev  etc ~  lib  lib32  lib64  libx32  media  mnt  opt  proc  root  run  sbin  srv  sys  tmp  usr  var
 ```

-...and "home" seems like a good place, so we can copy our files to, "home/app" by modifying the Dockerfile:
+...and ~" seems like a good place, so we can copy our files to, ~/app" by modifying the Dockerfile:

 ```
 # copy files from local directory
-COPY app /home/app
+COPY app ~/app
 ```

-After deleting the running Docker Container, running through the above commands again puts the files we need in, "home/app".
+After deleting the running Docker Container, running through the above commands again puts the files we need in, ~/app".

 The Dockerfile defines how an image is built, not how it's used, so you can't specify the bind mount in a Dockerfile.
 We could create a declarative specification for including the Dockerfile in question, and including a bind mount or volume, allowing us to simply run, "docker-compose up -d" rather than a complex Docker command line, by including a docker-compose.yml file with the following: